brklyn8900/learnkoinos/docs/modules/M6/3_modify.md

 # Customize

-Customize the specifics of the NFT project by first modifying `token/assembly/Token.ts`.
+Customize the specifics of the Token project by first modifying `token/assembly/Token.ts`.

 Define the following:
 `_name:` The Name of your Token